Carbon dioxide (CO2) is a plant food.

 Strawman.
 Yes, of course ice ages have a bigger effect than anthropogenic climate change.
 That doesn’t mean that we’re not having an effect on top of that.

-We are having negligible effect on the sea level rise, and do not know even the sign of this effect.
+We are having a negligible effect on the sea level rise, and do not know even the sign of this effect.
 For all practical purposes, we have no effect on the sea level rise.

 and no acceleration has been detected in the last several decades.